-- Free mini course – I highly recommend starting here.
-I put together a free video course that provides a strategic look at what it means to go non-clinical, including the main considerations you’ll need to be successful in your transition.
+I put together a free mini course that provides a strategic look at what it means to go non-clinical, including the main considerations you’ll need to be successful in your transition.

-- Non-Clinical 101 Course – This is my flagship course.
-It’s a comprehensive, self-paced, online course with rave reviews from countless PT/OT/SLP professionals.
+This is my flagship course, with over 1000 students so far.
+It’s a comprehensive (20+ hours, 25 career paths!), self-paced, online course with rave reviews from countless PT/OT/SLP professionals.
 This is the most convenient, streamlined, and effective way to make the transition out of patient care.
 This is ideal for people who know they want to pursue non-clinical work, but aren’t sure what’s out there or where to start.
+Non-Clinical 101 includes ALL of our Crash Courses.

-- Non-Clinical Career Crash Courses – These are shorter courses with videos of about 20-40 minutes, which cover what each career involves, the education/experience required to get there, how to get said experience/education, what to put in your resume and cover letter, and how to successfully interview to land the job.
-These courses also come with several ATS-compliant resume templates and cover letter examples, as well as a list of recommended job search terms and an interview preparation packet.
-These courses are ideal for people who know what they want to do, but want some guidance to make it happen.
+Each crash course has a video which covers what the career involves, the education/experience required to get there, what to put in your resume and cover letter, and interview tips.
+You also get several ATS-compliant resume templates and cover letter examples.
+Crash courses are ideal for people who know what they want to do, but want some guidance to make it happen.

-- General Non-Clinical Starter Pack – This is a general starter pack of 2 ATS-compliant sample non-clinical resumes, sample non-clinical cover letters, a list of recommended non-clinical job search terms, and an interview preparation packet.
-This is a non-specific packet ideal for those who simply want some resume templates and some preparation for strategically interviewing for non-clinical roles.
+A budget option.
+This is a general non-clinical starter pack of ATS-compliant sample non-clinical resumes and cover letters, a list of recommended non-clinical job search terms, and an interview preparation packet.
+This is a non-specific packet for those who simply want some resume templates and basic preparation for non-clinical interviews.

 Having trouble logging in to access a course, product, or service we offer?
 First of all, thank you for your purchase!

 - If you’re having trouble finding the Non-Clinical Academy login page, it is here.